GabeScott/standard-works-vault/General Conference/2020 October - Watch Ye Therefore, and Pray Always.md

 “And forgive us our debts, as we forgive our debtors.

 “And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
-Amen.”6
+Amen.”[^6]

 This focused, beautiful prayer, repeated often throughout Christianity, makes it clear that it is appropriate to directly petition “Our Father which art in heaven” for answers to what is troubling us.
 Therefore, let us pray for divine guidance.

-I invite you to pray always.7 Pray for your family.
+I invite you to pray always.[^7] Pray for your family.
 Pray for the leaders of nations.
 Pray for the courageous people who are on the front lines in the current battles against social, environmental, political, and biological plagues that impact all people throughout the world: the rich and the poor, the young and the old.

 The Savior taught us to not limit who we pray for.
-He said, “Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you.”8
+He said, “Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you.”[^8]

-On the cross of Calvary, where Jesus died for our sins, He practiced what He taught when He prayed, “Father, forgive them; for they know not what they do.”9
+On the cross of Calvary, where Jesus died for our sins, He practiced what He taught when He prayed, “Father, forgive them; for they know not what they do.”[^9]

 Sincerely praying for those who may be considered our enemies demonstrates our belief that God can change our hearts and the hearts of others.
 Such prayers should strengthen our resolve to make whatever changes are necessary in our own lives, families, and communities.

 No matter where you live, what language you speak, or the challenges you face, God hears and answers you in His own way and in His own time.
 Because we are His children, we can approach Him to seek help, solace, and a renewed desire to make a positive difference in the world.

 Praying for justice, peace, the poor, and the sick is often not enough.
-After we kneel in prayer, we need to get up from our knees and do what we can to help—to help both ourselves and others.10
+After we *kneel* in prayer, we need to get up from our knees and do what we can to help—to help both ourselves and others.[^10]

 The scriptures are full of examples of people of faith who combined prayer with action to make a difference in their own lives and in the lives of others.
 In the Book of Mormon, for example, we read about Enos.
-It has been observed that “about two-thirds of his short book describes a prayer or series of prayers, and the balance tells what he did in consequence of the answers he received.”11
+It has been observed that “about two-thirds of his short book describes a prayer or series of prayers, and the balance tells what he did in consequence of the answers he received.”[^11]

 We have many examples of how prayer made a difference in our own Church history, beginning with Joseph Smith’s first vocal prayer in a wooded clearing near his parents’ log home in the spring of 1820.
 Seeking forgiveness and spiritual direction, Joseph’s prayer opened the heavens.
 Today we are the beneficiaries of Joseph the Prophet and other faithful Latter-day Saint men and women who prayed and acted to help establish The Church of Jesus Christ of Latter-day Saints.